-Hobbs Point is a privately owned 9 acre peninsula in the forest, surrounded by the waters of Wagonga Inlet.
-No cars, no industry, only the sounds of nature and the odd oyster fisherman's punt.
-At night listen to the fish jumping in Wagonga Inlet and Be astonished by the night skies.
+Hobbs Point is a privately owned, nine acre peninsula in the forest, surrounded by the waters of Wagonga Inlet.
+No cars or industry, only the sounds of nature and oyster farmer's punts.
+At night listen to the fish jumping in the Inlet and be astonished by the night skies.
 It is quite simply, a stunning place to relax and recharge.
-You can do nothing and still be fully engaged with the sights and sounds of nature.
+You can do nothing, and still be fully engaged with the sights and sounds of nature.

 Hobbs Point Cottage has been architecturally designed to accommodate two people, with hebel walls, timber lined cathedral ceiling, tiled floor throughout and a floor to ceiling north facing window wall leading to an outside timber deck.
 The decor and fittings have been carefully selected to compliment the superb unspoiled views of forest, water and sky on every side.
 Everything is provided except your meals.